-On February 26, 2008, the Partnership entered into the Facility Letter providing for the Senior Credit Facility, which was further amended on October 8, 2008, May 27, 2009 and January 14, 2010.
-The Senior Credit Facility replaced the Partnership's revolving demand credit facility.
+On February 26, 2008, the Partnership entered into the Facility Letter providing for the Partnership's Senior Credit Facility, which was further amended and/or amended and restated on October 8, 2008, May 27, 2009, January 14, 2010, June 25, 2010, August 17, 2010 and October 12, 2010.

-The Senior Credit Facility is secured by general security agreements creating a first priority security interest in all present and after-acquired personal property of CESTC, the General Partner, the Partnership and each of its subsidiaries, an unlimited corporate guarantee of the indebtedness, obligations and liabilities of the Partnership to the bank given by each of the General Partner, CESTC and each of the Partnership's subsidiaries, together with a demand collateral mortgage on CESTC's Edson, Alberta property.
+The Senior Credit Facility is secured by general security agreements creating a security interest in all present and after-acquired personal property of CESTC, the General Partner, the Partnership, AES and CES Operations Ltd., an unlimited corporate guarantee of the indebtedness, obligations and liabilities of the Partnership to HSBC given by each of the General Partner, CESTC, AES and CES Operations Ltd., together with a demand collateral mortgage on CESTC's Edson, Alberta, property, and a demand collateral mortgage on CESTC's Moose Mountain, Saskatchewan properties.